sdillavou/sdillavou.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 I am an experimental physicist working as a postdoctoral researcher at the University of Pennsylvania with Douglas Durian and Andrea Liu.
-I'm interested in many topics at the interface of physics, machine learning and robotics, biology, and complex systems.
+I'm interested in a range of topics at the interface of physics, machine learning and robotics, biology, and complex systems.